Chapter 20, Part A: Loose Ends

 The stone lions had ventured towards the center of the town several times.
 They had come as close as they dared to the square to look at the fountain.
 It was a nuisance in their eyes, because it had been introduced there by humans and interfered with their various sniffings and diggings in that area.

-Edmund would look for them as he walked down the road towards the Winchester home, sometimes taking a different path near the creek, hoping to find them.
-He had not seen them since that strange day at the estate.
+Edmund would look for them as he walked towards the Winchester home.
+Sometimes he would take a different path near the creek, hoping to find them.
+He had not seen the lions since that strange day at the estate.
 He sought them, wanting to ask them what was wrong with Elanore.
-He wanted to know specifically why the act of reviving them had taken so much of a toll from her.
+Specifically, he wanted to know why the act of reviving them had taken so much of a toll on her.
 Occasionally he thought he’d see a beast out of the corner of his eye, but whenever he turned to look there would be nothing there.

-Once assured the young lady was settled comfortably on the sofa, the elderly woman gave the two young persons a meaningful glance and announced that she would be busy making the midday meal.
+Once assured Elanore was comfortably resting on the sofa, the elderly woman gave the two young persons a meaningful glance and announced that she would be busy making the midday meal.
 She then withdrew from the room.

 Aware that old lady had deliberately afforded them privacy, the two young persons fell quiet for a few minutes.
 Edmund paced the room while Elanore adjusted her blankets.